LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D0-Overview.md

 ## This Week's Objective

-This week you'll learn how to use *regular expressions* to search in strings.
+This week you'll learn how to use *regular expressions* to search for pattern matches in strings.

 ## Announcements for Fall 2025

-The college will be clsed Thursday and Friday, 11/27 and 11/28, for the Thanksgiviing holiday.
+The college will be clsed Thursday and Friday, 11/27 and 11/28, for the Thanksgiving holiday.